-These furnaces may be installed as Direct Vent (sealed combustion) or as Nondirect vent (single pipe).
-The furnaces are shipped DIRECT VENT with sealed combustion.
+These Furnaces may be installed as Direct Vent (sealed combustion) or as Nondirect Vent (single pipe).
+The Furnaces are shipped DIRECT VENT with sealed combustion.

-For DIRECT VENT APPLICATION: The furnaces must be vented to the exterior of the house and combustion air MUST come through the inlet air pipe FROM OUTSIDE AIR.
-The pipes DO NOT have to exit the exterior of the house together or on the same side of the house.
+For DIRECT VENT APPLICATION: The Furnaces must be vented to the exterior of the house and combustion air MUST come through the inlet air pipe FROM OUTSIDE AIR.